pulumi/docs/content/blog/building-your-first-serverless-app-using-only-javascript/index.md

 tags: ["Serverless"]
 date: "2018-07-05"

-summary: "In this tutorial, we'll use Pulumi to build a complete serverless application using JavaScript."
 meta_image: "RELATIVE_TO_PAGE/code-completion.gif"
 ---

 In this tutorial, we'll use Pulumi, to build a complete serverless application using JavaScript.
 When we say 'using only JavaScript', we're not kidding:

 - write code just like an Express app... but end up with a fully